 French tablecloths have a fascinating history.
-So, let’s delve in ..
+Let’s delve in ..

-For many people, just the sight of these brightly coloured tablecloths with their distinctive patterns of olive branches, vines, sunflowers, lavender, lemons and cicadas will certainly trigger longings for the south of France.
+For many people, the sight of these brightly coloured Provencal tablecloths with their distinctive patterns of olive branches, vines, sunflowers, lavender, lemons and cicadas will trigger longings for the south of France.
 The intense sun-drenched colours of these vibrant, bright fabrics are an iconic symbol of Provence.
-However, they were not originally created in France.
+You may be surprised to learn they were not originally created in France.